Guide To the Must See Attractions in Pisa Italy: So Much More Than the Leaning Tower

-Here's my guide to the best things to do in tiny Tuscan city of Pisa Italy.
-It takes you to Pisa's must see historic sites and landmarks, especially on its magnificent UNESCO-listed Field of Miracles.
+Here's my guide to the best things to do and see in tiny Tuscan city of Pisa Italy.
+It takes you to Pisa's must see historic sites, attractions, and landmarks, especially on its magnificent UNESCO-listed Field of Miracles.

 Most travelers in Tuscany descend in droves on tiny Pisa, on a day trip from Florence.
 They come for Pisa’s calling card -- the famous and mysterious Leaning Tower of Pisa.
 But is it really worth taking a day out of your Tuscany itinerary just to see the Leaning Tower?
 Or is the Leaning Tower just a tourist trap?